ma-ji/css/docs/assignments.md

 In addition to the contents in your one-page research abstract, this proposal draft should at least include the following items:

 1. Specific research questions or hypotheses, and significance.
-2. A small sample dataset for answering these questions.
+2. Empirical analysis plan: (1) specific analysis methods; (2) relations between your research questions and analysis methods.
-3. Empirical analysis plan: (1) specific analysis methods; (2) relations between your research questions and analysis methods.
+3. A small sample dataset for answering these questions.
-4. Project timeline by week (with weekly goals).
+4. Member responsibilities and project timeline by week (with weekly goals).

 <u>**Research proposal final**</u>